 Rate of water flow = 2km per hour = 2000m/60min = 100/3 m/min

 Now, Volume of water flowed in 1 min = (100/3) × 40 × 3 = 4000m3

 Therefore, 4000 m3water will fall into the sea in a minute.

-By practising problems in NCERT Solutions for Class 9 Maths Chapter 13 students can score well in board examination and can know the easy way to solve the problems.
+By practising problems in NCERT Solutions for Class 9 Maths Chapter 13 students can score well in second term examination and can know the easy way to solve the problems.
 All the 9 questions included in this exercise help students analyze the situation and apply the formula.
 It includes easy to solve questions which can be expected in examinations.
 Solve NCERT solutions, where problems are explained in a detailed way following each and every step.